Smoke & Carbon Monoxide Detectors - Big Protection For A Small Price!

 What brand should I get?

 Just like smoke detectors, there are many brands available, but it is important to buy "labeled" units... those bearing the mark of an organization that tests and evaluates products such as Underwriters Laboratories.
-Any labeled smoke detectors offers adequate protection, but it's vital that you follow the manufacturer's recommendations for installation for, testing and maintenance.
+Any labeled smoke detectors offers adequate protection, but it's vital that you follow the manufacturer's recommendations for installation, testing, and maintenance.

 Where do I place the CO detector?